chowgi/MongoDB-Semantic-Search-Demo/README.md

    - Create a collection named `movie_embeddings`

 2. **Environment Configuration:**
-   - Open the Secrets tab in your Replit workspace
+   - Open the .env file
    - Add your MongoDB Atlas connection string as `MONGODB_URI`
    - Add your Voyage AI API key as `VOYAGE_API_KEY`
+   - Open a shell and run "pip install -r requirements.txt"

 3. **Data Loading:**
    - Run `load_data.py` to populate the database with movie data